 Trish has extensive experience successfully defending class actions and individual employment claims, including claims of discrimination, wage-and-hour, sexual harassment, disability, retaliation and WARN Act claims.
-She has particular expertise representing companies in the financial services industry.
+She has particular expertise representing companies in the financial services industry and counsels and trains employers on employment issues.
 Trish handles employment matters in federal and state courts, as well as arbitrations and administrative proceedings.
-She also counsels and trains employers on employment issues.

 Some of Trish’s recent notable representations include:

-SEIU v.
+- SEIU v.
 Medical Properties Trust: A representative WARN action based on a hospital’s change of ownership.
 Trish obtained summary judgment, which was affirmed by the Ninth Circuit.

-Mass v.
+- Mass v.
 Thomas Weisel Partners: A wage-and-hour class action asserting claims that banking analysts were misclassified as exempt.
 Trish obtained summary judgment.

-California Assembly: Trish provides sexual harassment training for the Members and employees of the California Assembly.
+- California Assembly: Trish provides sexual harassment training for the Members and employees of the California Assembly.

 Trish is a frequent lecturer and author on employment law issues, including defending class actions, preventing discrimination claims and sexual harassment prevention training.